 2013: The Year of Hotel Devaluations and Alternative Options for Stays?

 Thus far 2013 has been an incredibly bad year as far as devaluations in the hotel points industry, and it occurred across the board with the exceptions of Club Carlson and Hyatt.
 Hopefully the hotel brands realize that they are going to lose customers to other programs with a more competitive loyalty program and one that actually values loyalty members.
-Although there are free stays to be earned from sign up bonuses, when the numbers are crunched it shows that it takes a lot of spending at your hotel of choice to earn a free night at a top-tier hotel in their program.
+Although there are free stays to be earned from welcome bonuses, when the numbers are crunched it shows that it takes a lot of spending at your hotel of choice to earn a free night at a top-tier hotel in their program.
 The programs certainly are not being generous to their loyal customers and I think they will see a backlash from that customer base.

 With all of the loyalty program devaluations, 2013 may be the year many of us look for other options for stays–boutique hotels can be found at cheaper prices and offer more unique experiences and amenities, Airbnb is constantly growing and provides some great places for less than the big hotel chains, and VRBO is a wonderful way to book a place for a longer stay or for a larger place.